orend/lein-var-file/README.md

 # lein-var-file

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to create an environment variables file.
+Works great with [environ](https://github.com/weavejester/environ).

 ## Usage